 JVET-K0370 CE11: Block-composed Background Reference (BCBR) [C. Ma, D. Liu, Y. Li, F. Wu (USTC)]

-In the decoder side, if BCBR_enable_flag is true, a long-term reference picture, which is also the synthesized background reference picture, is appended into the reference picture list, i.e the number of reference picture list is increased by 1.
-The reference index for the added reference picture is equal to the number of reference picture minus 1, and all the motion compensation processes remain unchanged.
+In the decoder, if BCBR_enable_flag is true, a long-term reference picture, which is a synthesized background reference picture, is appended into the reference picture list, i.e the length of the reference picture list is increased by 1.
+The reference index for the added reference picture is equal to the number of reference pictures minus 1, and all the motion compensation processes remaining unchanged.
 The background reference picture is initialized using the reconstructed I frame.
 Then, a reconstructed CTU will be substitute the collocated one in the background reference picture if its background_flag_ctu is true.

 In the encoder side, the flowchart is shown as follows, which contains three parts : background block selection, coding parameter decision, and background reference updating.
 Temporal and spatial correlation constrains are used to select the background block.
 The coding parameter for the background CTU is decided according the following equation: